clarkmcc/go-hubspot/generated/v3/imports/docs/CoreApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCrmV3ImportsImportIdCancelCancelRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetByIDRequest struct via the builder pattern

 Name | Type | Description  | Notes